-Back Judge: Make sure the game clock is stopped.
-Time the timeout period.
+Back Judge: Time the timeout period.
 Coordinate Radio and TV breaks.
 Indicate that the timeout is over, and the teams should return to the field.
 This can be a hand signal, verbal signal or sounding of the whistle.

 All: Record time left on clock and number of requesting player when charged team timeout is requested.
 When relaying the number of timeouts, relay the number the teams have remaining.
 Make sure the crew has the correct information on the number of timeouts remaining.
 Inform coaches on your sideline.
 Do not huddle unless necessary.